chamilo/chamilo-lms/plugin/grading_electronic/README.md

 # Grading Electronic Form
-v0.6
+v0.7

-Generate a file necesary to the Grading Electronic form for RickyRescue
+Generate a file necessary to the Grading Electronic form for RickyRescue

 * Install the plugin
 * Asign the `content_top` region